rawdlite/audio-doc/docs/source/index.rst

 Local Player
 _____________
 Not all solutions have such a strict seaparation of components, but integrate some or all of them.
-Traditional local player applications like iTunes, foobar, vlc .... have the controller and render part combined in one Applikation.
+Traditional local player applications like iTunes, foobar, vlc, clementine, audirvana .... have the controller and render part combined in one Applikation.
 Repository can be local files or streaming services.
 While easy to setup and configure you are pretty much restricted to use a single device.

 Streaming Services